 Triggering a Mosart Template

-This can be used to trigger a Mosart template from the active template set:
+This can be used to trigger a Mosart template within the currently active template set

 Syntax: DIRECTTAKE|<the Recall Nr of the direct take>

-For this example, you configure the in and out ports as required for the GPIO system, by following their own specifications.
+For this example, you must configure the in- and out-ports as required for the GPIO system as per their own specifications.

 The Web-IO physical device can be configured via a browser pointed to the box’ IP address.

-Note: Configuration changes are only saved after clicking the Logout button.
+Note: Configuration changes will only be saved after clicking the Logout button.